Future Students

 What extracurricular activities do you offer?

-Our wide co-curricular program includes opportunities for academic, leadership, careers and pathways, sporting and performing arts and a range of other activities including debating, public speaking, STEM, robotics, careers workshops, music tuition, bands, musical performances, drama and dance productions and 20 extra-curricular CAPA ensembles (free to all students), Student Leadership, Outdoor Education, Retreat and Duke of Edinburgh programs and Global Experiences among many others.
+Our wide co-curricular program includes opportunities for academic, leadership, careers and pathways, sporting and performing arts and a range of other activities including debating, public speaking, robotics, careers workshops, music tuition, bands, musical performances, drama and dance productions and over 20 extra-curricular CAPA ensembles, Student Leadership, Outdoor Education, Retreats and Duke of Edinburgh programs and Global Experiences among many others.
 Please visit the Beyond the Classroom page and sections for more information.

 Do you have a band?

-St Leo’s has a range of bands and musical ensembles to suit all interests and tastes – in fact we currently have 20 extra-curricular ensembles which are free to all students.
+St Leo’s has a range of bands and musical ensembles to suit all interests and tastes – in fact we currently have over 20 extra-curricular ensembles.
 Please visit our Creative and Performing Arts page for more information.

 Do you take Overseas Students?